Dry stone: History

+Similar example is Daorson, in Bosnia, built around a prehistoric central fortified settlement or acropolis (existed there c.
+17–16th C. BCE to the end of the Bronze Age, c.
+9–8th C. BCE), and surrounded by cyclopean walls (similar to Mycenae) dated to the 4th C. BCE.

+In Belize, the Mayan ruins at Lubaantun illustrate use of dry stone construction in architecture of the 8th and 9th centuries AD.

 Great Zimbabwe in Zimbabwe, Africa, is an acropolis-like large city complex constructed in dry stone from the 11th to the 15th centuries AD.
 It is the largest of structures of similar construction throughout the area.